jplebre/KataCollection/Specifications/SupermaketSimplified.md

 ## Specification
 We’re going to see how far we can get in implementing a supermarket checkout that calculates the total price of a number of items.
+In our store, we’ll use individual letters of the alphabet (A, B, C, and so on).

 - In a normal supermarket, things are identified using **Stock Keeping Units**, or **SKU**s.
 - The **SKU** for our 4 products are **A**, **B**, **C**, **D**.